circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Billing

-### How do I upgrade my plan?
+### How do I upgrade my plan with more containers to prevent queuing?

 * Linux: Go to the Settings > Plan Settings page of the CircleCI app to increase the number of containers on your Linux plan.
-Type in the new number and click the Pay Now button to enter your payment details.
+Type the increased number of containers in the entry field under the Choose Linux Plan heading and click the Pay Now button to enter your payment details.

 * macOS: Go to the Settings > Plan Settings page of the CircleCI app and click the macOS tab in the upper-right.
 Then, click the Pay Now button on the Startup, Growth, or Mobile Focused plan to enter your payment details.